 A Guide to Basic Photo Editing with Photoshop

-Often times you will have a photograph that you like, but it’s too light or too dark to be just right.
+Often times you will have a photograph that you like, but it’s just a little too light or too dark.
 In this case, the Brightness/Contrast option is your best friend.
 Go up to the menu in the upper left corner, click on Image > Adjustments > Brightness/Contrast.
 This will launch a new window with two little bars and an adjustment arrow for each.
 There are also spaces to enter a numeric value, but for the purpose of this tutorial, we’re just going to play around with the arrows to see how we would like to enhance or tone down the photo.

 The Brightness bar controls how light or dark the image is.
 Drag the arrow to the right and the image gets lighter, and drag it to the left to make it darker.
 When used alone, the brightness option doesn’t always produce the best results.
 Often times the image will appear washed out if it’s too bright, and too faded when it’s darkened.
 This is where the Contrast option comes into play.